Arzk/pitft-playerui/README.md

 Copy config.py.in to config.py

-For lirc support, copy pitft-playerui.lircrc.in to pitft-playerui.lircrc
+For lirc support, copy pitft-playerui.lircrc.in to pitft-playerui.lircrc and modify your buttons

 From config.py you need to change the font if you are using something else than Helvetica Neue Bold and check that path is correct.
 You can download for example Open Sans "OpenSans-Bold.ttf" from www.fontsquirrel.com/fonts/open-sans.
 Transfer ttf file to /home/pi/pitft-playerui/ folder.